You asked: How do I write in a crisp, clear, conversational style?

 Read about things you never studied, things you always thought were too complicated, things you could never possibly understand.

 The case studies of Sigmund Freud?
 Cats in ancient Egypt?
-How impossible lifeforms thrive around underwater vents?
+How impossible forms of life thrive around underwater vents?
 The discovery of Neptune?
 Helen Keller?

 See if an author can get you engaged and keep you reading.
 And notice how they do that.